 “Imperialism and colonialism are the specific formations through which the West came to ‘see’, to ‘name’, to ‘know’ First Nations people.”

-This insatiable consumption of images from and of Africa is something that the artists are directly responding to.
-So too is the unequal power dynamic between brown and Black artists and subjects and their often-White audience.
+This insatiable consumption of images from and of Africa is something that the artists exhibited at the Triennial are directly responding to.
+Their work also comments on the unequal power dynamic between brown and Black artists and subjects and their often-White audience.

 I have returned to the Triennial three times.
 On my final visit, I went with my friend Vicky.
-For us, two women from the Black African diaspora – me Somaliland, Vicky Seychelles – walking through the collection, we were deeply affected.
+For us, two women from the Black African diaspora – me, Somaliland and Vicky, Seychelles – walking through the collection, we were deeply affected.
 Each work elicited feelings and stories about our families.
-At times we laughed, talked loudly and stood in silence.
+We laughed, we talked loudly and we stood in knowing silence.

-We stood in front of Phumzile Khanyile’s Plastic Crowns and watched the artist casually smoke a cigarette, rollers in hair, sewing machine in the background.
+We stood in front of Phumzile Khanyile’s Plastic Crowns in which the artist casually smoke a cigarette with rollers in her hair and a sewing machine in the background.
 Khanyile is challenging what it means to be a ‘good woman’ by stepping out of the patriarchal boundaries set and imposed upon her body, and ours.
 Looking at the Johannesburg-based Khanyile’s unapologetic series, we began to talk about the women in our lives and the process of unlearning our own conditioning as ‘good women.’

 A voice calls from close behind: